Link165000/QuestForTheLostRelics/README.md

 - **Architecture**:
   - Server-client structure for multiplayer functionality.
   - Consider using Python sockets for networking.
+  - Multiplayer style game - collaboration, raid parties and chat
+  - Raid parties for harder bosses, and
 - **Map Generation**:
   - Use noise functions or grid-based approaches for terrain generation.
   - Chunk system to load and unload areas dynamically.